flotte-berlin/apollo-server/README.md

 docker build -t <image name> . docker run --rm -p 4000:4000 <image name>
 ```
-The Dockerfile is pretty stupid and could produce a smaller image, e.g. with multistage build.
 ### Compile and run
 Install gulp if not installed
 ```bash